 When a loved one has an addiction, it doesn’t just take a toll on the addict themselves; the entire family is affected.
 Learning how to communicate with your addicted family member is essential for your entire family’s physical and mental health, now and in the future.
 Although to understand how to communicate with an addicted family member and how to end an addiction within them, we must first change how we communicate with addicts in general.

 According to the National Institute on Drug Abuse (NIDA):

 - “Many people don’t understand why or how other people become addicted to drugs.
 They may mistakenly think that those who use drugs lack moral principles or willpower and that they could stop their drug use simply by choosing to.
 In reality, drug addiction is a complex disease, and quitting usually takes more than good intentions or a strong will.
 Drugs change the brain in ways that make quitting hard, even for those who want to.
 Fortunately, researchers know more than ever about how drugs affect the brain and have found treatments that can help people recover from drug addiction and lead productive lives.”

 The way we view addicts can help us learn more about the causes of addiction, become smarter on how to prevent addiction within our youth, and better understand the most effective forms of treatment to stop an addiction.
 The following two stories will explain how drug addicts are commonly viewed by the public, especially because of how they are portrayed in the media.

-Story of a Mom Overdosing in a Car
+Story of an Addicted Family Member Overdosing in a Car